Taylor Selfridge Says She Quit ‘Teen Mom’ After MTV Cut Ties With Her

 Taylor Selfridge has responded to the news that MTV has cut ties with her.
 In an Instagram post published Tuesday night, shortly before she made her account private, the Teen Mom OG star addressed the news that the network had canceled her upcoming special following recently resurfaced racist tweets, according to Deadline.

-In the post, she said that she had made the decision not to film the upcoming season of the show because she doesn’t believe it benefits her or her daughter anymore.
+In the post, Selfridge said that she had made the decision not to film the upcoming season of the show because she doesn’t believe it benefits her or her daughter anymore.
 She also added that reality TV is selective in who they apply rules to, and she no longer has any respect for it.

 The post continued by addressing her comments, as she apologized to anyone she’d hurt in the past.
 She said that she had addressed those mistakes many times before, and wants to move forward to become a better version of herself.